 Meghan joined Watsi on December 23rd, 2014.
-Five years ago, Meghan became the 859th member to automatically support a new Watsi patient every month.
-Since then, 5,599 more people have become monthly donors!
-Meghan's most recent donation traveled 8,500 miles to support Abraham, a motorbike taxi operator from Kenya, to fund mobility-restoring fracture repair surgery.
+Eight years ago, Meghan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Meghan's most recent donation traveled 1,900 miles to support Rose, a 44-year-old wife and mother of two children from Haiti, to fund overseas prep and transportation for life-changing cardiac surgery.